GeorgeKarles/UnitConverter/README.md

   3. Millimeters
   4. Feet

-You can convert from each one to anyone else.
+You can convert from each Unit to everyone else.